kubernetes/enhancements/keps/sig-node/1977-container-notifier/README.md

 ##### PodNotification

-The PodNotification object is a request for execution a ContainerNotifier in a `Pod`.
+The PodNotification object is a request for execution a `ContainerNotifier` in a `Pod`.
 It will be an in-tree API object in the core API group so that Kubelet can watch and trigger the actions.

-All containers in the specified `Pod` which have the requested "ContainerNotifier" defined in their spec will have their corresponding "ContainerNotifierHandler" executed.
+All containers in the specified `Pod` which have the requested `ContainerNotifier` defined in their spec will have their corresponding `ContainerNotifierHandler` executed.

-Note that there is no guarantee of execution ordering between containers.
+**Note that there is no guarantee of execution ordering between containers.**

 ```
 type PodNotification struct {